 There are several different methods for recovering unpaid wages; each method has different remedies.

 Wage-Hour may supervise the payment of back wages.

 The Secretary of Labor may bring suit for back wages and an additional penalty, called "liquidated damages," which can be equal to the back pay award (essentially doubling the damages) if an employer willfully violated the statute.

 An employee may file a private lawsuit for back pay and an equal amount as liquidated damages, plus attorney's fees and court costs.
 An employee may not bring a lawsuit if he or she has been paid back wages under the supervision of Wage-Hour or if the Secretary of Labor has already filed suit to recover the wages.

 The Secretary of Labor may obtain an injunction to restrain any person from violating FLSA, including the unlawful withholding of proper minimum wage and overtime pay.

 Your state law may have different methods for recovery of unpaid wages, and different remedies to be awarded to those who succeed in proving a violation.
 For further information, please contact the agency in your state which handles wage and hour/labor standards violations, listed on our site's state government agencies page.

-Your state labor standards law may have different deadlines for recovery of unpaid wages and/or comp time.
-For further information, select your state from the map below or from this list.
+Your state labor standards law may have different deadlines for recovery of unpaid wages or comp time.
+For further information, select your state from the map below or this list.